snhig/convolver/README.md

 # convolver
 Python script that takes an Impulse response .wav and a input .wav to demonstrate audio convolution.

-Created by Sean Higley s_higley@u.pacific.edu
+Created by Sean Higley snhigley@gmail.com
 Inspired by Dan Price's video on Spring Reverb Analysis and Synthesization

 IMPORTANT LIBRARIES: